The Stable Signature: Rooting Watermarks in Latent Diffusion Models: Text-to-Image Watermarking Performance

 \section{Text-to-Image Watermarking Performance}

-This section shows the potential of our method for detection and identification or images generated by a Stable-Diffusion-like model~\cite{rombach2022ldm}\footnote{ Due to potential concerns associated with pre-existing third-party generative models, such as Stable Diffusion or LDMs, we refrain from experimenting with these models and instead use a large diffusion model (2.2B parameters) trained on a proprietary dataset of 330M image-text pairs. }.
+This section shows the potential of our method for detection and identification or images generated by a Stable-Diffusion-like model~\cite{rombach2022ldm}\footnote{ We refrain from experimenting with pre-existing third-party generative models, such as Stable Diffusion or LDMs, and instead use a large diffusion model (2.2B parameters) trained on an internal dataset of 330M licensed image-text pairs. }.
 We apply generative models watermarked with $48$-bit signatures on prompts of the MS-COCO~\cite{lin2014microsoft} validation set.
 We evaluate detection and identification on the outputs, as illustrated in~\autoref{fig:fig1}.

 We evaluate their robustness to different transformations applied to generated images: strong cropping ($10\%$ of the image remaining), brightness shift (strength factor $2.0$), as well as a combination of crop $50\%$, brightness shift $1.5$ and JPEG $80$.
 This covers typical geometric and photometric edits (see Fig.~\ref{fig:transformations} for visual examples).